ThinkDataEd/curriculum/docs/unit3/essential.md

 ###**<u>[Lesson 10: We’re So Random](lesson10.md)</u>**
 Another popular data collection method involves collecting data from a random sample of people or objects.
-Percentages based on random samples tend to ‘center’ on the population parameter value.
+Percentages based on random samples tend to "center" on the population parameter value.

 ###**<u>[Lesson 11: The Gettysburg Address](lesson11.md)</u>**
 Statistics vary from sample to sample.
-If the typical value across many samples is equal to the population parameter, the statistic is 'unbiased.'
+If the typical value across many samples is equal to the population parameter, the statistic is "unbiased".
 Bias means that we tend to “miss the mark.”
 If we don't do random sampling, we can get biased estimates.

 ###**<u>[Lesson 12: Bias in Survey Sampling](lesson12.md)</u>**